-Each an expert in her field, they had a conversation with me that naturally developed as I walked into their peaceful, welcoming building, a place that certainly presents a balanced rhythm of cheerful and serene.
-During our hour-long discussion, they certainly seem to be an authentic human reflection of the practice they have built and the field for which they hold tremendous respect.
-They told their own story.
+After almost an hour-long discussion with these two women, and having been referred to them by a trusted friend who works with them, they certainly seemed to be an authentic human reflection of the practice they have built and the field for which they hold high respect.
 They had so much to say about helping people.
-And they still have so much to do.
+And I can tell: they feel they still have so much to do.

 When a Phone Call Just Doesn’t Cut It

 I would not have experienced this enthusiasm with a phone call.
 A Skype interview would not have allowed me to get a feel for the place.
 I would have missed being able to watch their faces and jot notes as they went back and forth answering questions I hadn’t yet asked while sitting on a comfortable couch in a room with big windows and big sunlight.
 Without this in-person interview, my work for the client wouldn’t have been near as good.